vardarasoftware/rails_guide/notes/03_active_record_basics.md

     If we want to undo the changes made by migration, we can roll it back using the command --> "" bin/rails db:rollback ""

+# 9_Association ----
+    In rails assocaition define the relationships between models.

+    The relationships we can define are:

+    --> One-to-One:
+        one record in a model is associate with exactly one record in another model

+    --> One-to-Many:
+        one record in a model can be associate with multipal records in another model

+    --> Many-to-Many:
+        multipal record in a model can be associate with multipal records in another model